Skin school, Acne, Anti-aging, Skincare

 The good news is that once the purging phase is over, you should see noticeable improvements in your skin clarity, texture, and tone.

-Tretinoin Purging vs. Run For the Hills Breakout
+Tretinoin Purge vs. Run For the Hills Breakout

 Purging has become a confusing catchall term for skin getting worse before it gets better.
 But in most situations, that’s just plain inaccurate.